 If after following the college procedure the issue cannot be resolved internally and the student seeks additional resolution, students can refer to the contacts below for the appropriate state agency or accrediting body.

 Students should attempt to resolve any grievances they may have with their school first.
 Should attempts to resolve these problems with appropriate school officials fail, or should the student be dissatisfied with the final outcome of the college complaint process, then the Higher Education Coordinating Commission (HECC), can respond to a formal complaint.
-Students may contact the Higher Education Coordinating Commission, 3225 25th St. SE, Salem, OR 97302 or by sending an email to email@example.com.
-Students may also access our Complaints web page or visit the complaints page at NC-SARA’s website.
+Students may contact the Higher Education Coordinating Commission, 3225 25th St. SE, Salem, OR 97302 or by sending an email to firstname.lastname@example.org.
+Students may also access the Oregon.gov Complaints web page or visit the complaints page at NC-SARA’s website.

 Lane Community College is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 Information regarding their complaint process and contact information can be found on the NWCCU website.
 Please email any questions to email@example.com.